 So what does all of this mean for women’s cycling?
 Well, whilst it’s great that the UCI have implemented a minimum salary requirement for Women’s WorldTour teams, it seems increasingly unlikely that there will be an increase in British riders gaining places on these teams if there is only limited financial support for those racing at a domestic level.
 Yes, it’s great that we have professional level National Series events but if nobody can afford to attend the races or organisers feel that the financial uncertainty is just too much, then the likelihood is that future cycling stars will not come from the UK, unless as a sport we can look at how events are run and redesign it to encourage as many people as possible to take part.

 There are changes afoot at British Cycling, and a willingness to accept that what has come before has not necessarily been acceptable, but whether it will be too little too late remains to be seen.
 Let’s hope that we can find some solutions before it is too late.

 All images © www.chrismaher.co.uk | CyclingShorts.cc

-A very influential and respected member of the UK Cycling community; Heather started up the Racing Chance Foundation charity to help women gain experience in cycling racing and progress their cycling careers, she is a Trustee of the Charity.
+Heather is a highly respected member of the British Cycling community, she founded the Racing Chance Foundation, a cycling charity to help women gain experience in cycle racing and progress their cycling careers.

 Exclusive CyclingShorts.cc Offers